QuState/cqc_code/README.md

 #### Hume tests

-Tests can be run with `pytest` from the `src` directoryFor example:
+Tests can be run with `pytest` from the `src` directory.
+For example:

+    python -m pytest hume --no-header  -qs

+Or a more specific test file:

     python -m pytest hume/tests/test_unitary.py --no-header  -qs